Photo: A US cargo plane transports away Haitians, mostly children, after the earthquake.

 English | French

-Some questionable French adoptions that had been frozen soon after the earthquake were recently reconsidered by the Haitian government and allowed to proceed.
+Some questionable French adoptions that had been frozen soon after the earthquake have been reconsidered by the Haitian government and allowed to proceed.
 This decision follows two years of lobbying of the French government by a group of “adoptive parents” called SOS Haiti.
-Since the founding of this organization one day after Haiti’s earthquake, its members have been pressuring their government to tie the delivery of aid from France to a normalization of the removal of hundreds of Haitian children during the earthquake without adoption documents.
+Since the founding of this organization one day after Haiti’s earthquake, its members have pressured their government to tie the delivery of aid from France to an ex post facto legalization of the removal of hundreds of Haitian children during the earthquake without adoption documents.

 Another issue being legalized after the fact is the acquisition for many years by French couples of simple adoptions in Haiti that are then turned into full adoptions by French courts.